MicrosoftDocs/query-docs/query-languages/dax/summarizecolumns-function-dax.md

 ## Return value

-A table which includes combinations of values from the supplied columns, based on the grouping specified.
+A table which includes combinations of values from the supplied columns based on the grouping specified.
 Only rows for which at least one of the supplied expressions return a non-blank value are included in the table returned.
 If all expressions evaluate to BLANK/NULL for a row, that row is not included in the table returned.

 ## Remarks